Caorunn Gin Review

-The bottle for this Caorunn Gin review was purchased by From the Gin Shelf.
-Opinions entirely that of the author.
+The bottle of Caorunn Gin for this review was purchased by From the Gin Shelf.
+All opinions are that of the author.

 The Scottish Highlands in a glass

-Ask people to name a Scottish gin and you’ll hear Hendrick’s, The Botanist, and more recently Isle of Harris.
+Ask people to name a Scottish gin and you’ll hear Hendrick’s, The Botanist, and more recently Isle of Harris Gin.
 You’ll also most likely hear Caorunn.

 As with many of the Scottish brands of the gin revival, Caorunn is crafted in a whisky distillery – Speyside’s Balmenach – one of the first distilleries to be licensed in the production of Scotch whisky in 1824.